vrlnx/vrl-package/README.md

 # vrl-package

+### This is not an sulotion, but ratcher a hack to make it work.

 VRL Package - A Carepackage for the BYOB Open Source project

 You are having a hard time installing everything 100% perfect for BYOB?